sunnyfinder/Flyme_Patchrom_Guide_ENG/README.md

 Use repo init with "-b" for download the branch you want

+Use

+    $ repo sync

-Use /$ repo sync/ to upgrade to the latest code from flyme git
+to upgrade to the latest code from flyme git

 To initialize your local repository using the patchrom trees, use a command like this: